24h vs 12h Formatting

 Rolling out a new format

-If your company is moving from 12-hour to 24-hour notation, start with status reports and critical alerts before touching customer-facing content.
-Pair every announcement with a legend that shows 07:00 ↔ 7 AM, 19:00 ↔ 7 PM, and so on.
-Encourage teams to test invites by dropping them into the Timezone tool to ensure both display modes read correctly.
+When you migrate a company from 12-hour to 24-hour notation, start with status mails and paging templates before touching customer copy.
+Include a tiny legend (07:00 ↔ 7 AM, 19:00 ↔ 7 PM) in every announcement so nobody has to ask.
+Have teams dry-run their invites through the Timezone tool to confirm both display modes read correctly.

 Quick conversion cheats